funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

     ```
     <br/><br/>
     The C++/Cython module for the `ml_32m_py.py_get_historical_features` can be found in github [here](https://github.com/funktor/recsys/blob/main/ml_32m_dp.cpp).<br/><br/>
-5. Convert the pandas dataframes into parquet files as parquet format is quite generic and if you are going to use spark in the future, you do not need to change the model dataloader.
+5. Convert the pandas dataframes into parquet files as parquet format is quite generic and efficient for column based feature datasets and if you are going to use spark in the future, you do not need to change the model dataloader.
 Save the parquet files in the GCS buckets in the cloud.<br/><br/>
     ```python
     def save_dfs_parquet(
         out_dir:str,
         vocabulary:dict,
         df_ratings_train:pd.DataFrame,
         df_ratings_val:pd.DataFrame,
         df_ratings_test:pd.DataFrame,
         df_ratings_full:pd.DataFrame,
         df_movies:pd.DataFrame,
         num_partitions:int=32
     ):
         """
         Save dataframe into parquet files
         """